dbursztynowski/5g-taskforce/open5gs/README.md

 This step is necessary, because we have to modify several settings to adapt the platform for Raspberry Pi.

+Throughout this document, it is assumed `open5gs` is the the name of the leaf directory on the working directory path.

 ```
 $ helm pull oci://registry-1.docker.io/gradiantcharts/open5gs --version 2.2.8
 $ mkdir open5gs-228